Liam Colbon: Early career

-He initially played for; Orrell St. James ARLFC and Hindley ARLFC.

 Colbon played for Orrell St. James and Hindley ARLFC before joining Wigan.
 He attended St Peter's Catholic High School.
 He spent several season in Wigan Warriors Youth Development setup before making his first team début after coming on as a substitute in Terry O'Connor's testimonial match against London Broncos in November 2003.
 He made his competitive first team full début again starting as a substitute against Widnes Vikings in 2004's Super League IX Round 10 after impressing in the Academy U21s.
 Liam make 4 more appearances for Wigan during 2004 against; Wakefield Trinity Wildcats twice, Hull FC and Widnes Vikings again when he was in the starting 13 for the first time for Wigan.